mvolkmann/blog/src/astro.md

 <p class="text-bold text-red-500">Hello, {name}!</p>
 ```

-And here is a content file in `src/content/dogs/comet.mdx`.
+Here is MDX in the file `src/content/dogs/comet.mdx`
-Note how it imports and uses the `Greet` component:
+that imports and renders the `Greet` component.

 ```js
 ---